Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.65 team ERA that ranks 24th among all league pitching staffs.
+- The Phillies have the 23rd-ranked team ERA across all league pitching staffs (4.58).

-- The Phillies surrender the ninth-fewest home runs in baseball (53 total, 1.0 per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (54 total, one per game).

+- Covey starts for the first time this season for the Phillies.

+- The 31-year-old righty pitched in relief in his most recent outing this season, one of two appearances so far.

 © 2023 Data Skrive.
 All rights reserved.